AdamPumphrey/497Project/README.md

     command requires additional input - the command entered requires an argument

     incorrect amount of input for command - the command entered does not require an argument

+    incorrect input for command - the additional input for the command is not permitted

     illegal move - move specified violates the rules of the game